godderis/Paleoclim-CNRS.github.io/_news/2022-01-28-these_julia.md

 ---
 Julia has defended successfully her thesis on Cretaceous climate and flowering plant evolution, congrats to her!

-Check out the article [here](https://www.ipsl.fr/agenda/archives-soutenances/soutenance-de-these-de-julia-bres/)
+Check out the presentation and associated paper [here](https://paleoclim-cnrs.github.io/presentations/Julia-Bres-PhD/)